-DCU (Data Cache Unit) Streamer Prefetcher (Available when supported by the CPU)
+DCU Streamer Prefetcher (Available when supported by the CPU)

-If this feature is set to Enable, the DCU (Data Cache Unit) streamer prefetcher will prefetch data streams from the cache memory to the DCU (Data Cache Unit) to speed up data accessing and processing for CPU performance enhancement.
+If this item is set to Enable, the DCU (Data Cache Unit) streamer prefetcher will prefetch data streams from the cache memory to the DCU (Data Cache Unit) to speed up data accessing and processing for CPU performance enhancement.
 The options are Disable and Enable.

-DCU (Data Cache Unit) IP Prefetcher
+DCU IP Prefetcher

-If this feature is set to Enable, the IP prefetcher in the DCU (Data Cache Unit) will prefetch IP addresses to improve network connectivity and system performance.
+If this item is set to Enable, the IP prefetcher in the DCU (Data Cache Unit) will prefetch IP addresses to improve network connectivity and system performance.
 The options are Enable and Disable.